-Students who engage in discrimination or harassment in violation of law, Board policy, or administrative regulation shall be subject to appropriate discipline, up to and including counseling, suspension, and/or expulsion.
-Any employee who permits or engages in harassment or prohibited discrimination shall be subject to disciplinary action, up to and including dismissal.
+Students who engage in discrimination, harassment, intimidation, bullying, or retaliation in violation of law, Board policy, or administrative regulation shall be subject to appropriate discipline, up to and including counseling, suspension, and/or expulsion.
+Any employee who permits or engages in prohibited discrimination, harassment, intimidation, bullying, or retaliation shall be subject to disciplinary action, up to and including dismissal.

+'''

 (cf. 4118 - Suspension/Disciplinary Action)

-''' (cf. 4119.21/4219.21/4319.21- Professional Standards) (cf. 4218 - Dismissal/Suspension/Disciplinary Action) (cf. 5131 - Conduct) (cf. 5144 - Discipline) (cf. 5144.1 - Suspension and Expulsion/Due Process) (cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities)) '''
+(cf. 4119.21/4219.21/4319.21- Professional Standards)

+(cf. 4218 - Dismissal/Suspension/Disciplinary Action)

+(cf. 5131 - Conduct)

+(cf. 5144 - Discipline)

+(cf. 5144.1 - Suspension and Expulsion/Due Process)

+(cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities))

+(cf. 5145.2 - Freedom of Speech/Expression)

+'''